India tribal community set to block Vedanta bauxite project

 The ministry, which had earlier opposed the project, would make the final decision two months thereafter on whether Vedanta and partner Orissa Mining Corp Ltd (OMC) can go ahead with mining, the court had ruled.

-"People sue-motto (on their own) came to the meeting and spoke against the project in their own tribal languages," said Siddharth Nayak of Green Kalahandi, an organization protesting against mining in the area.
+"People sue-motto (on their own) came to the meeting and spoke against the project in their own tribal languages," said Siddharth Nayak of Green Kalahandi, an organisation protesting against mining in the area.

 "The whole Niyamgiri hill is our god and we will protect it at any cost," Nayak said.